U.S. Added 156,000 Jobs In December; Hourly Wages Rose 10 Cents

 The industries that saw noteworthy job gains in 2016 include the health care sector, social assistance, professional services and food services.

 Friday's jobs report was the last report of Barack Obama's presidency.
-That's put some economists in a reflective mood, looking back on the first report under Obama.
+That has put some economists in a reflective mood, looking back on the first report under Obama.

 On Twitter, FiveThirtyEight's Ben Casselman notes that the February 2009 report showed 598,000 jobs lost in a month — which was later revised to 791,000.

-With the latest jobs report, the U.S. has now seen 75 straight months of job growth — which The Washington Post reports is the most extended streak of job growth since 1939.
+With the latest jobs report, the U.S. has now seen 75 straight months of job growth, which The Washington Post reports is the most extended streak of job growth since 1939.
+Copyright 2017 NPR.
+To see more, visit http://www.npr.org/.